jarm111/microservice_arch_test/blogservice/readme.md

 1. Clone the repository
 2. install NodeJS and database software of your choosing.
 3. Create .env file
-* It looks like this
     * PORT=
         * Port which the the application will bind itself to
     * URL=
         * URL to mongodb instance
-1. Open up a Powershell/CMD/Bash/Whatever and do `npm install`
+4. Open up a Powershell/CMD/Bash/Whatever and do `npm install`
-2. Run the services with Node
+5. Run the services with Node
-3. Be happy
+6. Be happy

 ### Docker image
 4. Check that the .env values are the same as in Dockerfile
 5. Open up a Powershell/CMD/Bash/Whatever and do `docker build -t "your tag here" .`
-6. `docker run -p PORT:PORT "your tag here"`
+6. Run the image with a command `docker run -p PORT:PORT "your tag here"`
+   * POST must match the port of the .env file
 7. Be happy
 ## API documentation
-* *< implies url like for example "localhost:1234"
+* *< implies url like for example `localhost:1234`
+* Example: `localhost:1234/api/blog`
-* Returns JSON data
+* API returns JSON data
     * `_id` mongodb default id
     * `created_at` datetime
     * `title` String